 Lead lectures and seminars will also develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.

-The Primary PGDE begins with a 3 week induction at the University.
-Following induction and up until January, student teachers normally spend Mondays (and sometimes the occasional full week) at the University and the other 4 days in school.
-Later in the year, students return to the University for additional full training weeks.
+The Primary PGDE begins with an induction at the University.
+Following induction and up until January, student teachers normally spend Mondays (and sometimes the occasional full week) on campus and the other 4 days in school.
+Later in the year, students spend 5 days in schools, but return to the University for additional full training weeks.

 LJMU is unique in the North West in offering a Post Graduate Diploma in Education together with Qualified Teacher Status.
 This means that our Primary teaching graduates are already skilled teachers two thirds of the way towards a Masters, which many go on to complete during their early career.